 When you’re ready to get down to business, find a place where you can go to tune the rest of the world out.
 If you are planning on writing a long work of fiction, you will essentially be “living in the story.”
 Be prepared to shut yourself in as you work on bringing your tale to life.

 6. Keep Pushing Forward

 Don’t get caught up in the past; keep writing each day without taking time to go back and reread.
 The time for reading what you have written will come, and that’s when you can fix any inconsistencies.
 Keep writing and worry about the minute details during the revision process.
 Dedicating specific amounts of time regularly will help you to get the project finished sooner rather than later.

 When you feel your story has come to a close, put it away.
 Get it out of your sight and try your best not to revisit the work while the story is fresh in your mind.
 Putting some distance between writing and editing will do you and your story some good.

 Get started right away on something new to increase the distance between you and your previous work.
 This will help you to come back with a new perspective and keep your productivity level high in the process.

-After some time has passed, pull out your manuscript and read the piece with a pair of fresh eyes.
+After some time has passed, pull out your manuscript and read the piece with fresh eyes.
 Chances are you will find ways to improve upon and revise the story to make it flow more smoothly.

-Cuts will have to be made and the revision process can be time consuming, but will help out when you’re ready to share your work with another reader for their opinion.
-Make sure that you polish your work as much as possible before giving it out to others for their opinions.
-Eliminating clutter and proofreading errors will help to get honest feedback without trivial details getting in the way.
+Cuts will have to be made.
+The revision process can be time consuming, but it will help when you’re ready to share your work with another reader for their opinion.
+Make sure you polish your work as much as possible before giving it to others for their opinions.
+Eliminating clutter and typos will help you get honest feedback without trivial details getting in the way.

-If you have any fiction writing tips to share, feel free to post them in the comments or send them in as a guest post.
+If you have any fiction writing tips to share, feel free to post them in the comments.